CAAI/rh-node/README.md

 - If your model downloads weights from zenodo or similar, ensure that these are manually downloaded as a step in the Dockerfile (see RHNode hdbet node as example).
 Otherwise, each time the container is run, the model weights will be redownloaded.

-- If your model installs from a github repo via git clone and you wish to ensure the newest version is cloned (rather than caching from the last build) replace the `RUN git clone https://github.com/$USER/$REPO` line with:
+- If your model installs from a github repo and you wish to ensure the newest version is used (rather than caching from the last build) replace the `RUN git clone https://github.com/$USER/$REPO` line with:
-`ADD https://api.github.com/repos/$USER/$REPO/git/refs/heads/$BRANCH version.json` and `RUN git clone -b $BRANCH https://github.com/$USER/$REPO`.
+`ADD https://api.github.com/repos/$USER/$REPO/git/refs/heads/$BRANCH version.json` and `RUN git clone -b $BRANCH https://github.com/$USER/$REPO` or similar for `RUN pip install` as above.

 - We have created a `requirements.txt` which specifies `nibabel` as the only dependency.